KeystoneDH/2016/abstracts.md

 #### Emily Dickinson: Fascicle 16
 {: #submission-34}

-*Nicole Lottig, Brooke Stewart, Brooke Lawrence*
+*Nicole Lottig, Brooke Stewart, and Brooke Lawrence*

 [Emily Dickinson: Fascicle 16](http://dickinson16.newtfire.org/) is a repurposed version of two previous websites that explore the poems in Dickinson's Fascicle 16.
 The original websites look at variants within the poems that Dickinson herself had made.
 Our group compared the changes that were made to the poems in a selected list of published versions from the nineteenth and twentieth centuries.
 We worked together in our Fall 2015 [DH class](http://newtfire.org/dh/CDASyll.html) at [Pitt-Greensburg](http://www.greensburg.pitt.edu/) to completely refurbish the existing work and display our own findings.